1. What is a hip fracture?

 The breathability of different hip protector shields has been tested by EMPA, Switzerland.
 The shields were of different material: visco-elastic foam, encapsulated in plastic and AirX™.
 The result was clear; the AirX™ shield had significantly better thermo-physiological performance.
 The SAFEHIP® AirX™ shield was the most breathable hip protector shield resulting in a better wear comfort than the competitor shield and higher compliance.

 For more details please see EMPA Report, 2008 448819 – “AirX Breathability”

 11. Does SAFEHIP® AiX™ work as well as SAFEHIP® Classic?

-The AirX™ shield has the same horseshoe shaped shield as the SAHFEHIP Classic and in laboratory studies the AirX™ shield has shown improved material properties and biomechanical performance compared to SAFEHIP® Soft/Classic.
-And as it is just a substitute of material the clinical studies on SAFEHIP® Soft/Classic can be regarded as applicable for the SAFEHIP® AirX™.
+The AirX™ shield has the same horseshoe shape as the SAFEHIP Classic shield and in laboratory studies the AirX™ shield has shown improved material properties and biomechanical performance compared to SAFEHIP® Soft/Classic shield.
+And as it is just a substitute of material, the clinical studies on SAFEHIP® Soft/Classic can be regarded as applicable for the SAFEHIP® AirX™.

 12. Which sandards does a hip protector have to meet to be proven effective?